ndiego/genesis-columns-advanced/readme.md

 ## Welcome to Genesis Columns Advanced

-This plugin generates shortcodes for all 37 possible column layouts when using Genesis column classes.
-View a brief video demo [here](https://youtu.be/ortnpInn_YE).
+This plugin was originally designed to generate shortcodes for every column configuration available with the column classes provided by the [Genesis Framework](http://www.studiopress.com), hence the name.
+We are pleased to announce that as of version 2.0, the plugin is completely standalone and does not require Genesis.
+The plugin now loads its own CSS styles, which can be disabled if you desire.
+See the FAQ for more details.
+By moving away from Genesis, we have been able to add new features, such as the inclusion of fifths, and it opens the door to more enhancements in the future!

+Shortcodes are easily added using a custom button in your Wordpress editor.
+They can also be added manually if you so choose.
+See the FAQ for more details.
+Check out [this video](https://youtu.be/ortnpInn_YE) for a short demo on the plugin.

-Genesis Columns Advanced is a completely free WordPress plugin built for users of the [Genesis Framework](http://www.studiopress.com).
-The plugin is developed by Nick Diego and Outermost Design, LLC.
-We have no direct affiliation with the makers of Genesis.
+The plugin is developed by [Nick Diego](http://www.nickdiego.com) and Outermost Design, LLC.

 ### Support